Phi Phi Islands Gay Travel

 Hostels in Koh Phi Phi

-There are dozens of resorts and several hostels in Koh Phi Phi inland along Chaokoh Road.
-Many backpackers show up to the island without any reservations and find them day-of (although there is some inherent risk of them being full).
+There are dozens of resorts and hostels in Koh Phi Phi inland along Chaokoh Road.
+Many backpackers show up to the island without any reservations and find them the day of (although there is some inherent risk of them being full).

 I stayed in a hostel right in the town center during my first visit to Koh Phi Phi.
 It was a pod hostel (called Detox but has since closed), so you get the privacy of your own personal enclosed space.

 An adorable fact for cat lovers: many of the hostels have and take care of one of their own little cats.
 I found myself playing with the one outside Detox every other night!